CrawfordBrown/SEMGroupProject/Use-cases/use-case-9.md

 ### Preconditions

-Database contains the population of all the regions, continents and the world
+Database contains all the countries

 ### Success End Condition

-A report is available for organisation to check all the populations
+A report is available for organisation with the code, name, continent, region, population, and capital of a given country

 ### Failed End Condition